ufs-community/land-DA_workflow/docs/source/Model.rst

 Perturbation Mapping Parameters
 ----------------------------------

 These parameters are *only* relevant for perturbation mapping in ensembles.
 Support for ensembles is *not* provided for the Land DA v1.0.0 release.

 ``lndp_layout``
    Specifies the layout options.
 Valid values: ``1x4`` | ``4x1`` | ``2x2``

 ``lndp_input_file``
-   Specifies the path for input file.
+   Specifies the path for the input file.

 ``output files``
-   Specifies the path for output file.
+   Specifies the path for the output file.

 ``lndp_var_list``
    Specifies the land perturbation variable options.
 Valid values: ``vgf`` | ``smc``